-In Inca times, in the space now occupied by the Casa Cabrera, Amaru Cata was located in the Imperial City, a school or house of knowledge, which remains of original walls, can still be seen in the vestibule of the house.
+In Inca times, in the space now occupied by the Casa Cabrera, was located the Amaru Cata of the Imperial City (a school or house of knowledge) whose remains of the original walls can still be seen in the hallway of the house.

-In 1981 the Continental Bank acquired the building and restoration work done to bring it in value, rescuing its architectural features.
+In 1981, Banco Continental acquired the building and carried out a restoration work in order to enhance its value, rescuing its architectural characteristics.

-In 2002, the Continental Bank joined forces with the Larco Museum in Lima to open the doors of the Museum of Pre-Columbian Art - MAP, in June 2003.
+In 2002, Banco Continental joined forces with the Larco Museum of Lima to open the doors of the Pre-Columbian Art Museum - MAP, in June 2003.